 Associate Professor of Political Science

-- PSC 107 Introduction to Positive Political Theory
+- PSCI 107 Introduction to Positive Political Theory

-- PSC 242 Research Practicum in Criminal Justice Reform
+- PSCI 242 Research Practicum in Criminal Justice Reform